csibivili/diet-planner-wundergraph/README.md

 ## The problem

 Recently, I have been going to the gym several times a week and I was advised to try to follow a high protein diet.
-Since I have no knowledge about nutritions and I am a coder it sounds an opportunity to build a new app.
+Since I have no knowledge about nutritions and I am a coder this gives me an opportunity to build a new app.

 ## Features